Carl Theodor Ottmer: Life

 He later refused an appointment as Court Architect in Berlin and spent the years 1827 to 1829 travelling through France and Italy.
 Upon his return, he married Cäcilie Abich (1808-1866).

 After a major fire virtually destroyed the Brunswick Palace in 1830, he became the Court Architect for Braunschweig.
 In this capacity, he restored the palace and worked on many administrative, military and public projects.
-His style varied from Classical to Gothic, depending on the task at hand.

 His last project, the Braunschweiger Bahnhof (train station), could not be completed before his death.
 Suffering from a lingering illness, he went to Berlin seeking a cure and died there.
 The station was completed from his plans (now lost) in 1845.